José Ramón Martínez Saavedra

 Jun 09, 2026 Launched NanophotonicsLab — an open, browser-based nanophotonics simulation toolkit covering Mie scattering, plasmonics, RCWA, beam propagation, and more.
 No installation required.

-Mar 30, 2026 Launched two outreach projects: El Fotonario — an interactive photonics course in Spanish — and Con la Venia — a visual novel for learning civil procedural law.
+Mar 30, 2026 Launched two outreach projects: El Fotonario — an interactive photonics course in Spanish — and Con la Venia — a visual novel (in Spanish) for learning civil procedural law.

 Mar 08, 2026 New preprint: Lindbladian Learning with Neural Differential Equations with T. Heightman, R. Aseguinolaza Gallo, E. Jiang, A. Acín, and M. Płodzień. arXiv:2603.07778